Charles Gray (actor): Film and television

-He played Bob Gringle in the TV Western Gunsmoke in the 1958 episode "Lynching Man" (S4:E10).

 During the 1960s, Gray established himself as a successful character actor and made many appearances on British television.
-Work in this period included Danger Man, with Patrick McGoohan, and Maigret.
+Work in this period included Danger Man with Patrick McGoohan and Maigret.
 Gray also appeared opposite Laurence Olivier in the film version of The Entertainer (1960) as a reporter.
-He played Jack Baker that same year in the Perry Mason episode, "The Case of the Bullied Bowler".

 His breakthrough year was 1967, when he starred with Peter O'Toole and Omar Sharif in the Second World War murder-mystery film The Night of the Generals.
-The same year, he played Dikko Henderson, a British intelligence officer assigned to their Embassy in Tokyo, in the Bond film You Only Live Twice (1967).
-Four years later, he appeared as Ernst Stavro Blofeld in the James Bond film Diamonds Are Forever (1971), both films starring Sean Connery as James Bond.
+The same year, he played Dikko Henderson, a British intelligence officer assigned to their Embassy in Tokyo, in the James Bond film You Only Live Twice (1967).
+Four years later, he appeared as Ernst Stavro Blofeld in the Bond film Diamonds Are Forever (1971), both films starring Sean Connery as James Bond.

 Gray's most prolific work as an actor was between 1968 and 1979, when he appeared in more than forty major film and television productions.
 From this period, he is perhaps best known for portraying the Criminologist (the narrator) in The Rocky Horror Picture Show and a similar character, Judge Oliver Wright, in its sequel Shock Treatment (1981).
 This more expansive role is said to be the same character (the Criminologist in The Rocky Horror Picture Show is not named).
-In 1973, he played Lord Seacroft in the television series The Upper Crusts opposite Margaret Leighton, and in 1983, he starred alongside Coral Browne and Alan Bates in the award-winning made-for-TV film An Englishman Abroad.
+In 1973, he played Lord Seacroft in the television series The Upper Crusts opposite Margaret Leighton and in 1983, he starred alongside Coral Browne and Alan Bates in the award-winning made-for-TV film An Englishman Abroad.
 In 1985, he starred in an episode of the BBC-TV detective series Bergerac, entitled "What Dreams May Come?".
 Other well-known film work includes The Devil Rides Out, Mosquito Squadron, Cromwell and The Beast Must Die.
-In 1991, Gray co-starred with Oliver Tobias in the science-fiction film Firestar – First Contact for Ice International Films.
+In 1991, Gray co-starred with Oliver Tobias in the science-fiction film Firestar: First Contact for Ice International Films.

 Later work

-Gray portrayed Mycroft Holmes in both the film The Seven-Per-Cent Solution (1976) and opposite Jeremy Brett's Sherlock in four episodes of the Granada Television series The Adventures of Sherlock Holmes (1984).
-In two episodes of the final Brett series, The Memoirs of Sherlock Holmes, he had leading roles as Mycroft, the first because Edward Hardwicke, who played Doctor Watson, was busy on another project and the second as a result of Brett's illness.
+Gray portrayed Mycroft Holmes in both the film The Seven-Per-Cent Solution (1976) and opposite Jeremy Brett's Sherlock Holmes in four episodes of the Granada Television series The Adventures of Sherlock Holmes (1984).
+In two episodes of the final Brett series, The Memoirs of Sherlock Holmes, he had leading roles as Mycroft because Edward Hardwicke, who played Dr. John Watson, was busy on another project and the second as a result of Brett's illness.

-Other television appearances included roles in Dennis Potter's Blackeyes, The New Statesman, Thriller, Upstairs, Downstairs, Bergerac, Porterhouse Blue plus a range of Shakespearean roles, such as Caesar in Julius Caesar and Pandarus in Troilus and Cressida.
-He dubbed for Jack Hawkins in the films Theatre of Blood, When Eight Bells Toll, Tales That Witness Madness and others after Hawkins's larynx was removed to combat throat cancer.
+Other television appearances included roles in Dennis Potter's Blackeyes, The New Statesman, Thriller, Upstairs, Downstairs, Bergerac, Porterhouse Blue plus a range of Shakespearean roles, such as Julius Caesar in Julius Caesar and Pandarus in Troilus and Cressida.
+He dubbed for Jack Hawkins in the films Theatre of Blood, When Eight Bells Toll, Tales That Witness Madness and others after Hawkins' larynx was removed to combat throat cancer.